Vardararo/password-manager/README.md

 -   **Save Passwords**: Save website credentials (website, email/username, password) to a JSON file.
 -   **Find Password**: Enter the website and click "Search" to find the stored password.
 -   **Delete Password**: Delete website credentials from the JSON file.
+-   **Encrypted Passwords**: All passwords are encrypted in the JSON file for additional security.
 -   **Display All Stored Data**: Go to the "Vault" tab and click "Refresh Data" to display all stored credentials.
 -   **Clipboard Copy**: Automatically copy generated passwords to the clipboard.
 -   **Dark mode**: Uses dark mode with a custom color theme